Orange-OpenSource/COQAR/README.md

 This repository contains the dataset CoQAR and the code for training and evaluating question rewriting models.
-The datasets and model evaluations are presented in the paper: **CoQAR Question Rewriting on CoQA.
+The datasets, as well as model training and evaluation methods are presented in the paper: **CoQAR Question Rewriting on CoQA.
 Quentin Brabant, Gwenole Lecorve and Lina Rojas-Barahona, to be published in [LREC2022](https://lrec2022.lrec-conf.org/en/)**

 # COQAR